.png)

 Advocate for the HCBS Relief Act

-The Home and Community-Based Services (HCBS) Relief Act would provide urgently needed funding to stabilize and strengthen community-based services for people with disabilities.
-This legislation helps address workforce shortages and ensures individuals can live independently in their communities.
+The Home and Community-Based Services (HCBS) Relief Act would provide urgently needed funding to stabilize and strengthen community-based services for people with disabilities, helping address staffing shortages and ensuring individuals can live independently.

 >>> Take action by clicking here.